dahead/dashcam/README.md

 ## Configuration

-The application uses a JSON configuration file named `dashcam.json` located in your user's home directory (e.g., `~/.config/dashcam.json` or `~/dashcam.json` depending on OS conventions, though the code places it directly in `~`).
+The application uses a JSON configuration file named `dashcam.json` located in the user's home directory (`~/dashcam.json`).

 If the `dashcam.json` file does not exist when the application starts, it will be created with default values.